TRICKSTER | BARRY DUMKA

 Simpson’s series of photo-based images called STATE began to take shape as he began putting himself back together.
 Having had his life divided in two, he was interested in exploring the dualistic nature of all selves: not only how sinners become saints and legends are made of mortal men but how all personalities can be split in two.
 In Simpson’s images, no one is entirely as they appear and their darkness is revealed only with light.
 The work is cunning even more than it is erotically charged, a feint that Simpson intends but the viewer doesn’t see coming.
 We don’t expect these images to stay in our head and yet they have that habit, that tenacious, archetypal allure.

 Simpson further distorts his figures with latex costumes which act as a second skin, an alternate self.
 The guys then get geared up with masks, tubes, respirators or other more rudimentary devices.
 Finally, the models are posed to command attention while remaining subservient to Simpson’s other aims.
 They are both lords and deacons, both master and servant.
-These figures exist “in purgatorio”, halfway between here and there, existential as Beckett, hot as hell.
+These figures exist “in purgatorio”, halfway between here and there.

 G. Elliott Simpson was christened Geoffrey by his parents after their church’s reverend.
 He later learned the name means “peace maker” which seems an apt choice; he who reconciles opposites to achieve a greater good – and while Simpson’s work is deceptively dark, filled with omens from the past and warnings for the future, it is also beautiful and quaking with light.
 It is useful to close with more of Rilke –